nodejs/nodejs.org/CONTRIBUTING.md

 - The Pull Request must be approved by at least two members of @nodejs/website or @nodejs/tsc
 - The Pull Request must remain open for 72 hours without any objections

+More details about Collaboration can be found in the [COLLABORATOR_GUIDE.md](./COLLABORATOR_GUIDE.md).

 ## Developer's Certificate of Origin 1.1

 ```